gradle/gradle/subprojects/docs/src/docs/release/notes.md

 There are two possible strategies: `include` and `exclude`.

-The `include` strategy is equivalent to Gradle's existing behaviour.
+The `include` strategy is equivalent to Gradle's existing behavior.
 For copy operations, the last file copied to the duplicated destination is used.
 However, a warning is now issued when this occurs.
 For archive creation (e.g. zip, jar), duplicate entries will be created in the archive.